 The best way to reduce the odor of garlic may come from the simple mixture of fat and water found in milk.
 When taken at the same time-mixing mouthfuls of milk with mouthfuls of garlic, this may be your most effective weapon against odor.
 The release of allyl methyl sulfide, or AMS, takes hours to be released into the bloodstream and the smell can be sweated out through skin pores.
 You may also want to try speeding along the odor removing process by sweating it out using a sauna.
 Basil is also worth a try.

 To learn more about natural antibiotics, I highly recommend: Herbal Antibiotics: Natural Alternatives for Treating Drug-Resistant Bacteria by Stephen Buhner.
-And if you want to take advantage of the benefits of garlic in an easy to take garlic supplement check out these no odor garlic supplements for sale below.
+And if you want to take advantage of the benefits of garlic in an easy to take garlic supplement check out the marketplace for our recommended no odor garlic supplements for sale.

 How to Use Garlic as an Antibiotic | eHow.com